Breadcrumb

 Agreement on Trade in Agricultural Products (ATAP)

-At the February 2016 JC meeting, Israel proposed resuming negotiations on a permanent successor agreement to the current United States-Israel Agreement on Trade in Agricultural Products (ATAP).
-The current ATAP is the second of two temporary ATAPs that the United States and Israel have negotiated due to a disagreement over interpretation of the FTA after the Uruguay Round was concluded.
+At a February 2016 JC meeting, Israel had proposed resuming negotiations on a permanent successor agreement to the current United States-Israel Agreement on Trade in Agricultural Products (ATAP).
+The current ATAP is the second of two temporary ATAPs that the United States and Israel have negotiated due to a disagreement over interpretation of the FTA that arose after the Uruguay Round was concluded.
 The first ATAP, negotiated in 1996, allowed for limited preferential tariff treatment.
-A 2004 successor ATAP achieved modest additional market access for U.S. agricultural products.
-That ATAP was only to remain in effect until December 2008, but the United States and Israel have extended the 2004 ATAP each year since then to permit negotiations on a successor agreement.
+The 2004 successor ATAP achieved modest additional market access for U.S. agricultural products.
+That ATAP was originally set to remain in effect until the end of 2008, but it has been continued each year since then through a series of one-year extensions.
+Under the 2004 ATAP, Israel provides the United States less advantageous tariff treatment than the United States provides Israel: the United States provides Israel with duty-free access to 90 percent of agricultural tariff lines, while Israel provides the United States with duty-free access to only 72 percent of agricultural tariff lines.
+Because of the existing disparities, the United States remains committed to negotiating a balanced permanent successor agreement.

 Israel is currently our 24th largest goods trading partner with $34.5 billion in total (two way) goods trade during 2017.
 Goods exports totaled $12.6 billion; goods imports totaled $21.9 billion.
 The U.S. goods trade deficit with Israel was $9.4 billion in 2017.